What are neonicotinoid pesticides

 In June 2014, international researchers released the findings of a comprehensive four-year scientific study on neonics, which conclusively demonstrated that these pesticides are a serious risk to bees, butterflies, birds and earthworms.
 The authors of the international study clearly state that "there is clear evidence of harm sufficient to trigger regulatory action."

-After the incident in Oregon, officials have temporarily restricted the use of neonicotinoids in the states.
+After the incident in Oregon, officials have temporarily restricted the use of neonicotinoids in the state.
 In 2018 the European Union officially banned the neonicotinoid insecticides due to the serious danger they pose to bees...
-In late 2014, the Ontario provincial government also proposed new rules that would eventually see an 80% reduction in the use of these harmful pesticides.
-Unfortunately, federal regulators in Canada are falling far behind.
+In late 2014, the Ontario provincial government brought in legislation aimed at reducing the number of acres planted with pre-treated neonic seeds for some types of corn and soybeans in the province.
+While this was a positive step, the law has not been broad enough to reduce the use of neonics by the province's target.

 Bees may be small, but the impact they have on our environment – and our daily lives – is immense.